What the River Remembers

 “The water to the north of the peninsula is known as Wakeby [P]ond, while the water to the south of the peninsula, the larger area of water, constitutes Mashpee [R]iver, taking a general course straight south for about four miles, where it empties into Poponesset Bay… thence to the Atlantic Ocean.”

-William Dunlap Sargent—young field naturalist, 1930–31—was writing for John Farley, who was busy stitching the lower Mashpee into a managed trout fishery.
+William Dunlap Sargent—young field naturalist, 1930–31—was writing for John Farley, who was busy stitching the Mashpee into a managed trout fishery.
 For nearly a century, a circle of Boston gentlemen had controlled the middle and lower river through an exclusive club.
-They kept wardens to turn away poachers, granted entry by favor, and treated the channel like a shop floor: log “hides,” rearing ponds, contrivances stacked against the banks—and, year after year, heavy stockings of brook-trout fingerlings.
+They kept wardens to turn away poachers, granted entry by favor, and treated the channel like a shop floor: log “hides,” rearing ponds, contrivances stacked against the banks—and, year after year, stockings on the order of 1,000 to 3,000 brook-trout fingerlings per river mile.
 A hundred years ago, the Mashpee didn’t run wild; it ran under supervision.

 Remnants of the spring-fed Trout Pond east of Pine Tree Corners, part of Farley’s 1930s hatchery system that supplied fingerlings to the Mashpee River.